Skip to main content

 If you feel overwhelmed, a staff member can step aside with you nearby, often to a calm corner or a nearby coffee spot.
 The goal is stabilisation first.
 You can sit, breathe, and let your body settle using the grounding techniques you practise on-site.
 That pause is not "wasting the day."
 It is part of learning how to self-regulate without substances.
 If it helps to know there is a plan, this is what it usually looks like:

 If you cannot continue, staff can arrange collection and bring you back to the centre.
+For medical concerns beyond the centre's care, our hospital escalation pathway with Bangkok Hospital and Chiang Mai Ram is in place.
 This is handled quietly and respectfully.
 You are not punished for being honest about your limits.
 Over time, this creates trust in yourself.
 You learn you can enter a real setting, feel something hard, and still stay safe.
 That gradual exposure to real-world settings is a recognised part of building lasting recovery skills.

 Excursions are generally day outings, and the group returns the same day.
 Exact times depend on the destination, traffic, and weather, but staff brief the group on the plan before leaving.
 If you like predictability, ask two questions before you go: